lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab5.md

 ```

 ## Grading - 10 points
-* 3 points - you provide a multiple choice question related to the material
+* 3 points - you provide a multiple choice question with at least two questions related to the material
 	covered up to Monday, September 26th.
 * 3 points - you provide a correct answer and a brief explanation of why it is
 	the correct answer.